-To reach desired outcomes, Police Chief Rolón reassigned leadership staffing.
+To achieve the desired outcomes for each Strategic Issue, Police Chief Rolón reassigned leadership staffing.
 In 2019, Lt.
-Jay Draisin was appointed to lead all efforts to implement new technologies and fully develop the Crime Center.
-He realigned crime analysis, forensic, and crime scene personnel and synthesized the technology available to the department for intelligence-led efforts.
+Jay Draisin was appointed to lead all efforts in implementing new technologies and developing the Crime Center.
+He realigned crime analysis, forensic, and crime scene personnel.
+Lt.
+Draisin also synthesized the technology available to the department for intelligence-led efforts.

 Generating a Budget